Vedansh-Paliwal/journal-app-frontend/README.md

-# 📒 Journal App — Frontend
+# 📒 Journal App — Responsive Frontend (2025 Update)

-A simple and clean frontend interface for a personal journal application.
+A fully responsive and user-friendly frontend for a personal journal application.
-Users can sign up, log in, create journal entries, update them, delete them, and manage their profile.
+Supports authentication, journal management, and profile editing — all powered by a Spring Boot backend using JWT security.

-This frontend communicates with a Spring Boot backend using JWT authentication.
+This version includes a complete **responsive redesign**, supporting both **desktop dropdown navigation** and **mobile hamburger navigation**.

 ---